Workplace stress is the fifth leading cause of death in the U.S. (that's right — FIFTH). Through Friday, January 29th, I'm running TWO bootcamps:

 Get help from those who get it.

-I offer confidential workplace abuse coaching by Zoom or phone.
-I offer strategy ideas and support for navigating your workplace abuse situation based on what's worked and what hasn't worked for hundreds of other targets.
-(Online coaching is a short-term consulting option and should not replace therapy or counseling to understand the issue in greater depth, especially for those in crisis.
+I offer confidential coaching by Zoom or phone.
+I offer strategy ideas and support for navigating your workplace abuse situation or healing from it based on what's worked and what hasn't worked for hundreds of other targets.
+(Online coaching should not replace therapy or counseling to understand the issue in greater depth, especially for those in crisis.
 For options for therapists trained in workplace abuse, see the Workplace Abuse Therapist Directory on this page.)

 Cost